lzapffe/ds_labs/lab-07.md

 ![](lab-07_files/figure-gfm/invert-y-axis-plot-1.png)<!-- -->

-Now, the plot is more accurate based on my initial hypothesis.
-There are a lot fewer cases of Covid with mask mandates than without.
+Now, the plot is conveying my initial hypothesis: that there are fewer cases of Covid with mask mandates than without.
+It is however not very ethical to play around with data visualization to convey your opinions, so I will stick to more truthful visualizations from now.